 It's tax season again and time to review the IRS rules regarding business mileage deductions.
-The 2017 tax reform made major changes to the rules around miscellaneous tax deductions that could affect whether you can deduct your mileage in tax years 2018-2025.
+The Tax Cuts and Jobs Act (2017) made major changes to the rules around miscellaneous tax deductions that continue to affect whether you can deduct your mileage in tax years 2018-2025.

 Can I deduct business mileage on my tax return?

 The answer is, it depends on whether you incurred the mileage as an employee or as an independent contractor or business owner.
 For the tax years 2018-2025, employees cannot deduct business mileage.
 However, self-employed tax filers may still deduct business mileage.

-If you drove a personal vehicle on behalf of an employer during the year 2020, you cannot deduct that mileage on this year's tax return.
-If you accrued business mileage as a self-employed contractor, you can still deduct that mileage, at the 2020 rate of $.575/mile.
-(Here's our take on the 2021 IRS mileage rate.)
+If you drove a personal vehicle on behalf of an employer during the year 2021, you cannot deduct that mileage on this year's tax return.
+If you accrued business mileage as a self-employed contractor, you can still deduct that mileage, at the 2021 rate of $.56/mile.
+(Here's our take on the 2022 IRS mileage rate of $.585/mile.)

 If you own or manage a business that has employees driving personal vehicles as part of their jobs, it is important to note this distinction around tax deductions because it can have a major impact on those employees.